sparkflows/sparkflows-docs/docs/aws/admin-guide/ecs-fargate-sparkflows-deployment/configuration.rst

 Step 3 : Define Task
 --------------
+A task definition describes how your Docker container should be launched within the ECS cluster.
+Click on “Task Definitions” in the ECS service, then click “Create new Task Definition.”

 To create the task, attach the **ecsTaskExecutionRole** with all the policies and image name.
+To create the service role for Elastic Container Service (IAM console), follow the steps mentioned here: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html

 Add the ENV variable to use external MySQL otherwise the task will create and use the H2 database, by default.